This page will give you some glimpses about my roots and the sources of inspiration from where Wider Embraces sprung.

 Fear of Domesday Despite a Secular Upbringing

-I’m a third-generation secular person, living in the most secular country on the planet, Sweden.
-Despite that, I found an intense fear of God, of Domesday and eternal punishment, deep inside me when I started to challenge the Christian God.
+I’m a third-generation non-religious person, living in the most secular country on the planet, Sweden.
+Despite that, when I started to challenge the Christian Doctrine, I found an intense fear of God, of Domesday and eternal punishment deep inside me.

-Around 2009 I read the whole Bible, and the Coran and I had to blaspheme from the bottom of my heart to push through the fear and get out on the other side, free.
-Now no one can threaten me with Gods punishment, I know there is no judgmental God, but there is a lot of wider Embraces.
+Around 2009 I read the whole Bible, and the Koran and I had to ‘blaspheme’ from the bottom of my heart, to push through the fear and get out on the other side, free.
+Now no one can threaten me with God’s punishment, I know there is no judgmental God, but there are a host of wider Embraces.

 Integral Coaching – Out of the Comfort Zone

 We worked together for three years, more intensely during some periods and less during other.
-During the intense periods, I had daily challenges, and I wrote reflections in my journal every evening, and we met over Skype every second week, and I got new tasks.
+During the intense periods, I had daily challenges, and I wrote reflections in my journal every evening, we met over Skype every second week, and I received new tasks.

-Looking back, I’m fascinated that I did take on all the challenges, but most of all I’m so very, very grateful for the beautiful, skilful, precise and invaluable coaching I got from James.
+Looking back, I’m amazed that I took on all the challenges, but most of all I’m so very, very grateful for the beautiful, skilful, precise and invaluable coaching I got from James.

 Big Mind and the Fear of Insanity

-I don’t think I ever have felt such an intense fear, as when my arm rose by itself at the Big Mind seminar with Genpo Roshi in Copenhagen in 2010, and I got the microphone.
-We were exploring owned and disowned emotions and had come to insanity.
+I don’t think I ever have felt such an intense fear, as when my arm rose by itself at the Big Mind seminar with Genpo Roshi in Copenhagen in 2010, and I received the microphone.
+We were exploring ‘owned and disowned emotions’ and had come to insanity.
 I have no memory of how he walked me through my terror, but on the other side, there was light and love and freedom.

-And as a result, of that experience, I’m not afraid of being insane anymore.
+As a result, of that experience, I’m no longer afraid of being ‘insane’.
 As many have pointed out, to be insane in an insane world, is sane.
-So I don’t care if it’s insane or not, to take collective perspectives and rest in the wider Embraces, and dream about a world where this is normal and sane.
+So I don’t care if it’s insane or not to take collective perspectives and rest in the wider Embraces, and to dream of a world where this is normal and sane.